How Much Concrete for Fence Post Hole: A Comprehensive Guide

 4. Convert to Cubic Yards or Meters

-As concrete is commonly sold by the cubic yard or meter, convert your volume accordingly:
+Since concrete is usually sold by the cubic yard or meter, convert your volume like this:

 • 1 cubic yard = 27 cubic feet